 Most of us have been involved with morris dance sides - squires, foremen, dancers, band leader and of course playing in the bands.
 As a result we really are focused upon the need for the music to fit the dances.....

 We have the confidence to develop an arrangement on-stage.
-We don't only play straight folk tunes - with The Ironmasters you will hear interesting arrangements and our improvisations mean that all of our ceilidhs can be said to be unique....[another joke opportunity].
+The Ironmasters don't only play straight folk tunes - you will hear interesting arrangements and our improvisations mean that all of our ceilidhs can be said to be unique....[another joke opportunity].

 Occasionally we get described as Folk Rock, and whilst most of our music is underpinned with bass, drums and guitar, we often play in a much lighter style led by recorder or tin whistle, and the two melodeons playing strict tempo English melody and then the saxophone switching between traditional melodies, improvisation and what might be called world music riffs, mean that we probably inhabit a genre of our own ;-)

-We see the melody as king: at an Ironmasters ceilidh the melody will be prominent and the whole experience will not be over loud.
+We see the melody as king: at a ceilidh with The Ironmasters the melody will be prominent and the whole experience will not be over loud as we see the backline as a support rather than lead.
 But we also recognise that in the middle of a dance people are dancing more to the rhythm than the tune - so you will regularly find yourself dancing to the drums and guitars.

 So we are what we are - The Ironmasters - a band that works hard at keeping the music fresh and relevant, who are rooted in the music of England [where-ever it comes from] and who are pleased to allow fresh and interesting things to develop during the playing.

 Is it surprising that the music of The Ironmasters is so often described as 'influential'?